puavo-org/puavo-os/parts/webmenu/docs/menujson.md

-# menu.json
+# menu files

-Menu content is created from a menu.json file.
-Webmenu will look it from following locations:
+Menu content is created from JSON and YAML files.
+The files are read from following locations:

-  1. ~/.config/webmenu/menu.json
+  1. `~/.config/webmenu/menu.{json,yaml}`
-  2. /etc/webmenu/menu.json
+  2. `/etc/webmenu/menu.{json,yaml}`
-  3. the bundled menu.json
+  3. the bundled `menu.json`

-Use these paths to customize Webmenu content.

-In future Webmenu will be able to fetch it from a web service.
+The first one found will be used as the menu content.

+Webmenu can also have tabs.
+The tabs can be defined in following locations:

+  1. `~/.config/webmenu/tab.d/*.{json,yaml}`
+    - Ex. `~/.config/webmenu/tab.d/mytab.yaml`
+  2. `/etc/webmenu/tab.d/*.{json,yaml}`

+Each file will represent a single tab.
+The data structure is exactly the same in every file.

 ## Structure

-menu.json is a nested object presentation of menus and launchable items.
+Menu file is a nested object presentation of menus and launchable items.

 Every object must have a `type` attribute which can be one of following:

 ### `menu`